amresh2000/autofusion-mcp/README.md

 java -jar target/autofusion-mcp-1.0.0-shaded.jar
 ```

-## Usage with GitHub Copilot
+## VSCode and IntelliJ IDEA Integration

-The server communicates via stdio transport and integrates with GitHub Copilot's MCP support.
+The server communicates via stdio transport and integrates with VSCode and IntelliJ IDEA's MCP support for professional development workflows.

-### Configuration
+### VSCode Configuration

+1. Install the MCP extension for VSCode
-1. Add to your GitHub Copilot MCP configuration:
+2. Add to your VSCode MCP configuration file:
 ```json
 {
   "mcpServers": {